magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 }
 {% endhighlight js%}

 Here the value of the `visibility` property of the `provider` component is assigned to the local `visible` property.
-If the latter is an observable, the local property is automatically updated if `visibility` changes.
+If the latter is a ko or ko-es5 observable, the local property is automatically updated if `visibility` changes.

 Example of using `imports` in a component's configuration `.xml` file: